 - Ear pain (in or behind the ear)

-What Is Facial Nerve Decompression Treatment?
+What Is Facial Nerve Decompression Surgery?

 Causes of Facial Nerve Compression

 Facial nerve compression can occur for various reasons, including infection, inflammation, or other damage to the nerve itself.
-In addition, head or neck tumor, or stroke may contribute to facial paralysis and associated compression of the facial nerve.
+In such cases, facial nerve decompression may be considered as a therapeutic intervention.
+In any of these instances, patients can gradually lose the ability to move their facial muscles over a period of weeks or months.

 Dr. Azizzadeh performs an in-depth evaluation of a patient’s facial paralysis symptoms.
 If Dr. Azizzadeh believes a patient is dealing with a compressed facial nerve, he determines if microscopic decompression of the facial nerve or other treatment options can be used to correct this issue.

-Facial Nerve Decompression Technique
+Facial Neurolysis Technique

 Dr. Azizzadeh outlines all aspects of facial nerve surgery before treatment.
 He explains his facial nerve decompression technique in detail, as well as responds to his patient’s concerns and questions.
 In doing so, Dr. Azizzadeh ensures his patient knows exactly what to expect during a facial nerve decompression treatment.